isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Passion Fruit.md

 <section>
 	<h4>Common problems &amp; solutions:</h4>
-	<p>If your vine has little to no flowers, you try fertilising the plant with fertilisers high in Phosphorus and Potassium.
+	<p>If your vine has little to no flowers, you try <a href="/page-index/horticulture-techniques/fertilising/">fertilising the plant with fertilisers high in Phosphorus and Potassium</a>.
 These nutrients encourage root and flower growth, which are important for the plant to produce more fruit.</p>
 	<p>Many plants require <a href="/page-index/biodiversity/pollinators">pollinators</a> to help them fruit.
 Bees, butterflies, birds and even beetles transport pollen from one flower to another, pollinating your crops and increasing their fruit yield.
-Attract some pollinators to your garden by growing pollinator-attracting crops, or become a pollinator yourself by hand-pollinating your plants.</p>
+Attract some pollinators to your garden by growing <a href="/page-index/glossary/biodiversity-attracting-plants/">pollinator-attracting plants</a>.</p>
-	<p><a href="/page-index/pests/aphids">Aphids</a>, <a href="/page-index/pests/mealy-bugs">mealy bugs</a>, and <a href="/page-index/pests/spider-mites">spider mites</a> often infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
-	<p>Whiteflies can infest the plant and lay eggs under its leaves.
-Remove affected plant parts and catch remaining adults with yellow sticky paper or treat them with citrus spray.</p>
+	<p><a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/mealy-bugs/">Mealy Bugs</a>, and	<a href="/page-index/pests/scale-insects/">Scale insects often infest the plant if it has </a><a href="/page-index/plant-problems">problems like etiolation or waterlogging</a>. <a href="/horticulture-techniques/pest-control/">Mechanical pest control</a> methods like <a href="/page-index/horticulture-techniques/pruning/">pruning</a> the infested parts are the best methods for managing these pests.</p>
 	<p><a href="/page-index/pests/oriental-fruit-flies">Fruit flies</a> can lay eggs in the fruit, resulting in larvae damaging the fruit and creating spots on the skin.
 Wrap your fruit in netting when it starts to develop from a fertilised flower, ideally after all the petals have dropped off.</p>
 	<br>
 </section>